Topical-Troupe/backend-legacy/README.md

 ### Exclusion Profile

-`api/profiles/<uuid>/subscribe` – view or change whether or not the user is subscribed to a profile.
-Supports `GET`, `POST`, and `DELETE` methods.
+`api/profiles/<uuid>/subscribe/` – view or change whether or not the user is subscribed to a profile.
+Allows `GET`, `POST`, and `DELETE` methods. `POST` is used to subscribe, and `DELETE` is used to unsubscribe.
 If the user tries to unsubscribe from a profile they own, this will return a `409 - Conflict` (instead of unsubscribing, they should be disabling or deleting their own profiles).

 ##### GET response